rveciana/BasemapTutorial/docs/utilities.rst

 `mpl_toolkits.basemap.maskoceans(lonsin, latsin, datain, inlands=True, resolution='l', grid=5) <http://matplotlib.org/basemap/api/basemap_api.html#mpl_toolkits.basemap.maskoceans>`_

-* This function is not a method of the basemap instance, but a separate one in the baemap module
+* This function is not a method of the basemap instance, but a separate one in the basemap module
 * lonsin and latsin are the location of the points in 2 dimensions arrays.
 Only latlon projections can be used with this method
 * datain is the array containing the values to mask with the oceans
 * inland sets if the lakes have to be masked too (true by default)